Fantom-Factory/afBeanUtils/readme.md

 [![pod: v1.0.12](http://img.shields.io/badge/pod-v1.0.12-yellow.svg)](http://eggbox.fantomfactory.org/pods/afBeanUtils)
 [![Licence: ISC](http://img.shields.io/badge/licence-ISC-blue.svg)](https://choosealicense.com/licenses/isc/)

-## Overview
+## <a name="overview"></a>Overview

-*Bean Utils is a support library that aids Alien-Factory in the development of other libraries, frameworks and applications.
+*Bean Utils is a support library that aids Fantom-Factory in the development of other libraries, frameworks and applications.
 Though you are welcome to use it, you may find features are missing and the documentation incomplete.*

 `Bean Utils` is a collection of utilities and software patterns for overcoming common issues associated with data objects.